silshack/spring2014/_posts/2014-01-31-stringsandlistssierra.md

 ---
 layout: post
 author: srmoore5
-title: String and List Sierra
+title: Sierra's String and List Exercises
 date: 2014-01-31
 ---

 Here are the string and list exercises.

 **Strings**

 6. Write a function that reverses its string argument.